Bearded Dragon Not Eating

 I have experienced this with my own beardie.
 Too much of a good thing…so I learned that some food is to be given occasionally as a treat (butterworms, locust, pinkies, whatever he likes the best) and to give the staples (crickets, fruits, and vegetables) for the usual feedings.
 My beardie has never “starved himself to death”.
 Despite my affirmation that he was never going to eat crickets again…he did.

 This is funny and almost akin to a spoiled child at the dinner table.
 Too much spoiling makes a beardie rotten too!
 To prevent this problem with your adult dragon – keep the “treats” to a minimum.
 Concentrate on suitable vegetables as the staple food.
 Followed by crickets.
 Running up with fruit.
 Provide superworms, butterworms, roaches, and other insects only a few times a week and in small amounts.
 The cure, once you have the problem, is to just leave the crickets in the vivarium and walk off.
 When the beardie sees he has no choice but to eat the crickets, he reluctantly eats his food.
+If you beardie is healthy, this will solve the problem of your bearded dragon not eating.

 BEST OPTION: Do NOT get into the habit of feeding your bearded dragon the “treats” as his regular diet.
 Feed the vegetables, crickets, and fruit in this order of priority.